Dotneteer/spectnetide/docs/_posts/documents/2019-01-01-how-assembler-works.md

 permalink: "documents/how-assembler-works"
 ---

-The assembler compiles the code in three phases:
+The assembler compiles the code in these phases:

 1. It takes the source code and runs a preprocessor that parses the entire code, and applies the *directives* in the code.
 You can easily recognize directives, as they start with `#`, such as